balparda/fapfavorites/README.md

 Run `./imagefap-favorites.py --help` for an options and flag summary.

 For now, just the basic download (`get`) if you know the user ID, picture folder ID, and give it an output directory.
+In the absence of an explicit directory, will default to `~/Downloads/imagefap/`.

 ```
 ./imagefap-favorites.py get --id 1234 --folder 5678 --output "~/somedir/"